kloos-dev/oc-themeupdate-plugin/README.md

 # oc-themeupdate-plugin
 Theme updates for OctoberCMS

+## Roadmap
+Check the projects page for the roadmap.

+## Contribution
+If you would like to help, you can create a pr based on the develop branch.
+Please feel free to contact us if you have any questions.

 ## Extend theme with child theme
 You can extend a theme with partials and content files.